tailorem/relephant/README.md

 - Express
 - Node 5.10.x or above
+- body-parser
+- dotenv
+- MongoDB

 ## Additional Notes

-This project uses MongoDB for its database.
+This project uses MongoDB for its database, please make sure it is active when accessing locally.
-Please make sure to view this page without browser extensions to avoid issues with loading content.
+Please make sure to view this page without browser extensions to avoid issues loading content.

 ## Final Product